CSALabsAutomation/azure-cosmosdb-lab/steps/07_authoring-azure-cosmos-db-stored-procedures-with-continuation-tokens/documentation.md

 ### Create a .NET Core Project

-1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the `Lab07` folder that will be used to contain the content of your .NET Core project.
-If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **C:\labs\CosmosLabs**

 1. In the **Lab07** folder, right-click the folder and select the **Open with Code** menu option.

    > Alternatively, you can run a terminal in your current directory and execute the `code .` command.